jhunschejones/josh_around/src/videos.md

   </div>
 </div>

-I enjoy crafting beautiful videos and sharing stories about the things I've learned on my adventures.
-I'm currently creating videos on the <a href="https://www.youtube.com/@josh_around/videos" target="_blank">@josh_around</a>  YouTube channel.
+I am passionate about crafting uplifting videos and sharing meaningful stories about the things I've learned and ways I've grown.
+My aim is to add value and provide inspiration for the friendly folks in my little community.
+I'm currently uploading my videos on the YouTube at <a href="https://www.youtube.com/@josh_around/videos" target="_blank">@josh_around</a>.
-Please stop by and and watch some whenever you like! 🍿
+Please stop by and and watch some whenever you like, they are constantly being updated! 🍿

 <div class="d-flex">
   <button class="cta-button js-youtube-button">Visit me on YouTube ✨</button>